genFD/code-journey-notes/notes/04-building-UI/React-app-arch-prod/2-setup-and-project-structure-overview.md

 #### Why Next?

 - Very easy to get started with: In the early days of React, it was very challenging to start a project.
 To get a simple page on the screen, we had to deal with many tools such as Webpack, Babel, and others.
-We still use those tools today, `but fortunately`, most tooling configuration is hidden from us with an interface to extend the configuration if required
+We still use those tools today, `but fortunately`, most tooling configuration is hidden from us with an interface to extend the configuration if required.

 - Besides the challenges of setting up the project, it is very challenging to `maintain all those dependencies over time`.
 Next.js hides all those complexities away from developers and allows them to get started quickly with a new project